rafaelmaeuer/Asus-UX32VD-Hackintosh/readme.md

 The default 2GB RAM module was replaced with an equivalent 8GB module to get 10GB of RAM.

-##### WIFI
+##### WIFI / Bluetooth

-As the default Wifi card is not supported by OS X, it was replaced by a [Broadcom BCM4352 Combo card](https://osxlatitude.com/forums/topic/2767-broadcom-bcm4352-80211-ac-wifi-and-bluetooth-combo-card/).
+As the default WiFi/BT card is not supported by OS X, it is replaced by a [Broadcom BCM4352 Combo card](https://osxlatitude.com/forums/topic/2767-broadcom-bcm4352-80211-ac-wifi-and-bluetooth-combo-card/).
-<br>Notice that you need antenna-adapters when replacing the default card due to different connector sizes ([link](http://forum.notebookreview.com/threads/upgrading-asus-ux32vd-wireless-card-antenna-connector-problem-help.731735/)).
+<br>Notice that antenna-adapters are needed when replacing the default card due to different connector sizes ([link](http://forum.notebookreview.com/threads/upgrading-asus-ux32vd-wireless-card-antenna-connector-problem-help.731735/)).

 ##### Ethernet